EpicOrange/riichi_advanced/documentation/bloody30faan.md

 ## Calls

-In addition to the normal calls (Sheung, Pung, Kong) you may declare a joker like a flower tile, awarding one additional fan each.
+In addition to the normal calls (Sheung, Pung, Kong) you may declare a joker like a flower tile, awarding one additional faan each.

 The call precedence is Kong > Pung > Sheung.
 In the event of multiple kong or multiple pung, the kong/pung with no jokers takes precedence, then the kong/pung using a weaker joker takes precedence.